EVs Are EVerywhere

 Ice Resurfacing Equipment

 Studies in Canada, the United States and Finland show that skaters suffer respiratory health effects as a result of the emissions from propane or gasoline powered ice resurfacing equipment in indoor arenas.
-The obvious solution is a zero-emissions ice resurfacing machine.
-These electric-powered units are available from the major manufacturers, Zamboni (Model 552) and Resurfice, maker of the Olympia line, including the Electric and the Cellect.
+The obvious solution is a zero-emissions ice resurfacing machine, and electric models have been available from major manufacturers since the early 2000s.
+These electric-powered units are available from the major manufacturers, Zamboni ( Model 552) and Resurfice, maker of the Olympia line, including at least 3 models.
 Zamboni introduced its first electric unit in 1960.
-MG Service, a company based in L'Assomption, Quebec have produced a kit to convert gasoline or propane powered ice resurfacers to electric power.
+[Link has bit-rotted: http://www.mgservice.ca/mgservice/anglais.html] MG Service, a company based in L'Assomption, Quebec have produced a kit to convert gasoline or propane powered ice resurfacers to electric power.
 There is a rink in Truro, Nova Scotia that has converted a tractor to electric power to pull a Zamboni ice resurfacer unit.

 Mining Equipment